 Both, the information available at DIAGO and DIAG1 can be selected as well as the type of output (low active open drain - default setting, or high active push-pull).
 In order to determine a reset of the driver, DIAGO always shows a power-on reset condition by pulling low during a reset condition.
-Figure 14.1 shows the available signals and control bits.
+Figure 16.1 shows the available signals and control bits.

-Figure 14.1 DIAG outputs
+Figure 16.1 DIAG outputs in STEP/DIR mode

-The stall output signal allows stallGuard2 to be handled by the external motion controller like a stop switch.
+The stall output signal allows StallGuard2 to be handled by the external motion controller like a stop switch.
 The index output signals the microstep counter zero position, to allow the application to reference the drive to a certain current pattern.
-Chopper on-state shows the on-state of both coil choppers (alternating) when working in spreadCycle or constant off time in order to determine the duty cycle.
-The dcStep skipped information is an alternative way to find out when dcStep runs with a velocity below the step velocity.
+Chopper on-state shows the on-state of both coil choppers (alternating) when working in SpreadCycle or constant off time in order to determine the duty cycle.
+The DcStep skipped information is an alternative way to find out when DcStep runs with a velocity below the step velocity.
 It toggles with each step not taken by the sequencer.